shams03/VSCODE-themed-portfolio/README.md

 ## Environment Variables

 For fetching your articles from dev.to, create an `.env.local` file inside the project directory.
-Check the `.env.local.example` file for more information.
 Same goes for github.com

 ## Running Development Server